Medical Detoxification for Drug & Alcohol Addiction

 Although there are no hard-set rules for when medical detox is necessary, consider these questions and general guidelines.

-- Have you been using it or several substances in considerable amounts for an extended period of time?
+2. Have you been using substances in considerable amounts for an extended period?

-- Have you noticed that you must use significantly more of it now to achieve the same effect as before?
+3. Have you noticed that you use it more significantly now to achieve the same effect as before?

-- Have you tried to undergo detox on your own in the past before realizing that you are unable to without help?
+4. Have you tried to detox on your own in the past but have been unsuccessful without help?

 Although there are no hard-set rules for when medical detox is necessary, consider these questions and general guidelines.